etklam/portfolio-2025-apr/README.md

 # Portfolio Website (2025 April)

-A modern personal portfolio website built with Next.js framework.
+A replacement of the original over engineering personal page, built with Next.js framework.

 ## Tech Stack